coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 ### Top level links

-If the partial encounters a `top-level` type node, it renders an anchor element with the `.navbar__categories__header` class and an custom attribute, `data-slug`.
+If the partial encounters a `top-level` type node, it renders an anchor element with the `.navbar__categories__header` class and a custom attribute, `data-slug`.
 The href points to the node's `link`, and its text is rendered from the node's `label`.

 That all happens here: